2024–25 Idaho State Bengals women's basketball team

-The 2024–25 Idaho State Bengals women's basketball team represents Idaho State University during the 2024–25 NCAA Division I women's basketball season.
-The Bengals, led by 17th-year head coach Seton Sobolewski, play their home games at Reed Gym in Pocatello, Idaho as members of the Big Sky Conference.
+The 2024–25 Idaho State Bengals women's basketball team represented Idaho State University during the 2024–25 NCAA Division I women's basketball season.
+The Bengals, led by 17th-year head coach Seton Sobolewski, played their home games at Reed Gym in Pocatello, Idaho as members of the Big Sky Conference.

 Previous season

 The Bengals finished the 2023–24 season 11–19, 7–11 in Big Sky play, to finish in seventh place.
 They were defeated by Sacramento State in the first round of the Big Sky tournament.